TiagoGrosso/instagram-graph-api-lib/README.md

 Simply run `npm install instagram-graph-api`.

-## How do I use this lib?

-You can always check the [typedoc documentation](https://tiagogrosso.github.io/instagram-graph-api-lib/) if you are having doubts.

 ## What can this lib currently do?

 This lib supports making requests to most of the Instagram Graph API resources.
 It does not yet cover: